4therealm/password-generator/README.md

 THEN a password is generated that matches the selected criteria
 * WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+## What I Learned
+* The importance of making the functions concise and clear. by doing so, along with console.logs after each function i was able to easily determine where the code was getting hung up.
+* Using Concatenation to create the desired array content based on user input.
+* Applying the Math functions to create a randomized set of characters based on the given criteria.
+* Using a for loop to run until the users selected amount of characters.

+## Future Improvements
+* I would like to see a sleeker look for the user criteria input.
+Something like questions with checkboxes to select what is included.
+* Having a button to select and copy the generated password would be very useful.